OSU-CS362-F16/362Exercises/templates/hw6/README.md

 1. Using the Java Collections library or your own sorting routine, complete the `isSorted` method within `src/test/java/edu/osu/sort/SortOracle.java`.
-This method should compare sort the `original` parameter with the known-good sorting implementation and then compare the result to `sorted`
+This method should sort the `original` parameter with the known-good sorting implementation and then compare the result to `sorted`

 2. Complete the method `SortTest.randomTestOracle` in the `SortTest`